 - 10. Choose Next. - 11.
 For Publishing settings, choose whether assets are immediately discoverable in the business data catalog.
-If you only add them to the inventory, you can choose subscription terms later and publish them to the business data catalog.
-For more information, see the section called "Manage existing data sources". - 12.
+If you only add them to the inventory, you can choose subscription terms later and publish them to the business data catalog. - 12.
 For Automated business name generation, choose whether to automatically generate metadata for assets as they're imported from the source. - 13.
 (Optional) For Metadata forms, add forms to define the metadata that is collected and saved when the assets are imported into Amazon DataZone.
-For more information, see the section called "Create, edit, or delete metadata forms". - 14.
-For Run preference, choose when to run the data source. - Run on a schedule Specify the dates and time to run the data source. - Run on demand You can manually initiate data source runs. - 15.
-Choose Next.
+For more information, see the section called "Create a metadata form". - 14.
+For Run preference, choose when to run the data source. - Run on a schedule Specify the dates and time to run the data source.

+• Run on demand - You can manually initiate data source runs.

+15. Choose Next.